mhaberler/radiosonde-datacollector/README.md

 ![shot](https://static.mah.priv.at/public/windy-radiosonde.png)

 [radiosonde](https://radiosonde.mah.priv.at/) is a simple Javascript application based on the venerable [bootleaf](https://bootleaf.xyz/) code.
+It is not intended for general use but rather as a test vehicle for backend changes and as a display for my absolutely appalling Javascript skills.

 ![shot](https://static.mah.priv.at/public/radiosonde-screenshot.jpg)